 The Partnership has no operations and its only assets are its investments in its wholly-owned partnerships and subsidiaries.
-The Operating Partnership also has no operations and its assets are limited primarily to its investments in its wholly-owned operating subsidiaries, deferred charges of \$3.1 million, and cash and cash equivalents of \$40.1 million.
-Except for amounts associated with the Senior Notes, Credit Facility, cash and cash equivalents and advances to affiliates, the assets and liabilities in the condensed balance sheets and the revenues and costs and expenses in the condensed statements of income are attributable to the operating subsidiaries.
+The Operating Partnership also has no operations and its assets are limited primarily to its investments in its wholly-owned operating subsidiaries, deferred charges of \$3.3 million, and cash and cash equivalents of \$38.4 million.
+Except for amounts associated with the Senior Notes, Credit Facility, and cash and cash equivalents, the assets and liabilities in the condensed balance sheets and the revenues and costs and expenses in the condensed statements of income are attributable to the operating subsidiaries.